Efficient Extensional Binary Tries: Efficiency improvements in VST

-Compared to the original binary tries, canonical binary tries \emph{substantially} improve the efficiency of proofs in the Verified Software Toolchain (VST).
-VST~\cite{appel11:esop} comprises a program logic (Verifiable C) for the C programming language, proved sound in Coq with respect to the operational semantics of CompCert Clight, and a proof automation system (VST-Floyd) \cite{vst-floyd} to assist users in applying the program logic to their program.
-Verifiable C and VST-Floyd use PTrees (CompCert's binary tries) very heavily, \begin{itemize} \item mapping function-names to function-bodies \item mapping function-names to their specifications \item mapping global variable names to their types \item mapping local variable names to their types \item mapping local variable names to their symbolic contents \item and so on. \end{itemize} The symbolic contents of a C local variable can be a Coq term that contains Coq variables bound in the local Coq context.
-Similarly, a function specification is a Coq term that contains shallowly embedded Coq expressions.
-That is, VST uses finite maps (tries) from C identifiers to shallowly embedded Coq terms that may have free Coq variables bound in the local Coq context.
-For those reasons, it is not possible to extract everything to OCaml and run it there; program proof in VST is conducted within Coq.
+The Verified Software Toolchain (VST) ~\cite{appel11:esop} comprises a program logic (Verifiable C) for the C programming language, proved sound in Coq with respect to the operational semantics of CompCert Clight, and a proof automation system (VST-Floyd) \cite{vst-floyd} to assist users in applying the program logic to their program.
+Like CompCert, VST heavily uses PTrees for many purposes: mapping function-names to function-bodies, function-names to their specifications, global variable names to their types, local variable names to their types, local variable names to their symbolic contents, and so on.

-Therefore the binary tries that appear in VST theorem statements, VST proof terms, and VST-Floyd calculations must all be manipulated in (unextracted) Coq expressions.
-And these are \emph{concrete} tries---that is, a theorem statement might mention a finite map not just as an abstract variable, but a \emph{particular} map binding identifiers \texttt{QuickSort}, \texttt{Partition}, \texttt{lobound}, \texttt{hibound}, \texttt{i}, \texttt{j}, \emph{et cetera.} Thus, an actual \emph{data structure} can appear in a theorem statement and be manipulated in Coq proofs.
-It is not only the \emph{lookup} that is slow; very large tries occurring as subterms of theorem statements cause difficulties in proof-checking, even without many actual \lstinline{get} operations.
-Differences in the representation efficiency of this structure get magnified when the entire data structure is (in effect) ``quoted'' in the Coq kernel, and traversed and transformed during Coq proof-checking.
-This is all the more reason to use asymptotically efficient data structures to represent finite maps.

-Until recently, VST had only weak support for modular verification of modular programs, so most VST proofs were for a single .c file.
-In choosing \lstinline{positive} keys to represent each of the identifiers in a .c file, we simply chose the first $n$ consecutive positive numbers.
-In this \emph{short-idents} mode, the tries were fairly dense, and the paths traversed within the tree were fairly short.
-Therefore, until recently, CompCert's ``original'' binary tries had been efficient enough.

-A recent addition to VST is \emph{Verified Software Units} \cite{beringer21:vsu}, a system for modular verification of modular C programs.
-The VSU system represents each software unit as a set of finite maps: function names to bodies, function names to specs, global variable names to types, global variable names to initializers, and so on.
-Symbolic linking of program units is performed using a \lstinline{combine} operation to merge the tries.